beancount/smart_importer/README.rst

 1. The user executes ``bean-extract -f existing_transactions.beancount`` in order to import downloaded bank statements into Beancount.
-   Note: Instead of invoking the importer directly, a user may work with a GUI such as `Fava <https://github.com/beancount/fava>`__.
+   Note: Instead of invoking the importer through the commandline, a user may work with a GUI such as `Fava <https://github.com/beancount/fava>`__.
 2. The user specifies an import configuration file for ``bean-extract``.
 This file can be named, for example, ``example.import``.
 It is a regular python file that defines a list of importers to be used by beancount.ingest.
 3. ``beancount.ingest`` invokes a matching importer.
 4. The importer reads the downloaded bank statement, typically a CSV file, and extracts Beancount transactions from it.
    Note: Beancount importers are described in the `beancount ingest <http://furius.ca/beancount/doc/ingest>`__ documentation.
-5. Smart importers extend the functionlity of regular Beancount importers.
+5. Smart importers extend the functionality of regular Beancount importers.
 They read existing Beancount entries and use them to train a machine learning model.
 6. The smart importer uses the trained machine learning model to enhance the extracted transactions with predictions and suggestions.
 7. The resulting transactions are returned to the user.